-With key-value targeting, you can define your own targeting criteria (such as age, gender, or content) that DFP wouldn't otherwise be able to determine.
-For example, you can define custom criteria based on common characteristics of your site visitors that you collect through your website.
-DFP can't determine these criteria, but if, for example, you have user registration data from your site, you can specify demographic information such as gender, age and user interests.
+With key-value targeting, you can define your own targeting criteria (such as age, gender, or content) that DFP is not able to determine.
+For example, you can define criteria based on common characteristics of your site’s visitors such as gender, age and interests.

-Here's how to use key-value targeting: Create key-values in DFP, target your line items to them, and then pass the key-values into your ad tags.
-If a line item targets a key-value, the ad server will only serve it to the ad tags on your website that include that key-value.
-Learn about system limits for keys and values.
+To use key-value targeting, create key-values in DFP, target your line items to them, then pass the key-values into your ad tags.
+If a line item targets a key-value, the ad server only serves it to ad tags on your website that include that key-value.
+Learn about system limits for keys and values

 Predefined versus free-form key-values

-Use predefined key-values when you know the possible values of a targeting key in advance based on common characteristics of your site visitors that you collect through your website.
-Let's say that you want to target a line item to people between the ages of 18-34 years-old.
-You can create a predefined key called
+Use predefined key-values when you know the possible values of a targeting key based on common characteristics of your site’s visitors.
+Let's say you want to target a line item to people between the ages of 18-34.
+Create a predefined key called

-When you target a line item to a predefined key-value, you will see a list of values that are defined in the Inventory tab.
+When targeting a line item to a predefined key-value, you see a list of values that are defined in DFP Inventory.
 You can only choose from that list of values.
-Once a value is removed from the Inventory tab, you don't see it as an option when you're targeting that key.
+Once a value is removed from the Inventory section, you don't see it as an option when targeting that key.

-When you target a line item to a free-form key-value, you will see an open text box and beneath that, you may see a list of suggested values.
-That list of suggested values is based on values you've targeted in the past.
-You can choose from that list or type a new value in the box.
+When you target a line item to a free-form key-value, you see an open text box.
+Beneath that box, you may see a list of suggested values based on values you've targeted in the past.
+Choose from that list or type a new value in the box.

 search=.
 Let’s say you create